sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 Anonymous objects are typically transient and are garbage collected when they are no longer needed (IE: when nothing is referencing them).

 A reference to an anonymous object is returned when the anonymous object is created with create().
 References can be shared but they cannot be forged.
-That is, there is no literal representation of a reference to an anonymous object (that’s why they are anonymous).
+That is, there is no literal representation of a reference to an anonymous object (that`s why they are anonymous).

 Anonymous objects are created using the `create` builtin, passing the optional third argument as `1`.
 For example: